cedx/ngx-webstorage/doc/usage/events.md

 }
 ```

 The values contained in the `currentValue` and `previousValue` properties of the `SimpleChange` instances are the raw storage values.
-If you use the `WebStorage#setObject()` method to store a value, you will get the serialized string value, not the original value passed to the method:
+If you use the `WebStorage.setObject()` method to store a value, you will get the serialized string value, not the original value passed to the method:

 ```typescript
 this._storage.setObject('foo', {bar: 'baz'});